apoorva-shree/Calorie_Count_ML_Model/README.md

-# Calorie Burn Prediction using Machine Learning
+# Calorie Burnt Prediction using Machine Learning

 This project predicts the number of calories burned during exercise using Machine Learning techniques.
 The model is trained on exercise and calorie-related data such as age, gender, body measurements, exercise duration, heart rate, and body temperature.